octopitus/rn-sliding-up-panel/README.md

 # Changelogs
 ## 1.2.0
-- Handle back button press (Android).
-- Wrap the panel inside `Modal`.
-Now it will always stay on top of component hierarchy.
 - Accept function as children.
 Allow a part of content becomes drag handlers.
 - Fix issue can not interact with components underlies the panel.